gsa-oes/office-of-evaluation-sciences/pages/contact.md

 ## Joining OES

-Full time OES team members are selected annually for our Fellowship program.
-These individuals come to the team for one year, are based in Washinton, D.C. and are often on loan from a variety of home institutions such as a university or another Federal agency.

-We are not currently recruiting Associate Fellows or Fellows at this time.
-Join our mailing list (at the bottom of the homepage) to be notified of our next recruitment cycle.
+Full time OES team members are selected annually, with applications often opening in late Fall.
+These individuals come to the team for one year, are based in Washington, D.C., and are often on loan from a variety of home institutions such as a university or another Federal agency.
+Join our mailing list (at the bottom of our homepage) to be notified of our next recruitment cycle.

-To learn more about these roles, [view the 2018 Fellowship Solicitation]({{site.baseurl}}/assets/files/FY18Solicitation.pdf).
+You can also learn more about the position and what we look for by [viewing the 2018 Fellowship Solicitation]({{site.baseurl}}/assets/files/FY18Solicitation.pdf).

 ## Supporting OES as an Academic Affiliate